Rabia-Sadiq/dear_diary1/replit.md

 ## Overview

-Dear Diary is a Flask-based web application that provides a safe, anonymous space for users to share their thoughts and feelings.
+Dear Diary is a Node.js Express-based web application that provides a safe, anonymous space for users to share their thoughts and feelings.
 The application features a simple, elegant interface with a cream/brown aesthetic that creates a warm, diary-like atmosphere.
 Users can submit anonymous thoughts through a web form, and administrators can view all submissions through a password-protected admin panel.

 ## User Preferences